 This unique landscape is the result of wind and water continuously eroding the surface soil and revealing these globular sandstone concretions.
 Such concretions are believed to be formed by the natural cementing of sand particles to a small object such as a piece of shell, a grain of sand, or even an insect.
 Please help preserve the Pumpkin Patch and the nearby ridges where new pumpkin-size desert “pearls” are emerging.

 Vault restrooms and limited shade ramadas are located in the Quarry, Cove, Main Street, Holly Road, and Hidden Valley areas.
-Pay showers are available only in Holmes Camp and Ranger Station Road.
-The showers no longer accept quarters; the park installed shower token machines.
-Shower token dispensers are available at the shower facilities.
-The dispenser accepts $1s, $5s, $10s, and $20s.
-Each token is $1.00 and provides 6 minutes of water.
-Tokens are also available at the Discovery Center.
+Pay showers are available on Ranger Station Road, on Main Street, and in Homes Camp.
+The showers now accept quarters.
+Two quarters ($0.50) provides 2 minutes of hot water.
+Quarters are available at the Discovery Center.
+Note: Pricing could change.